Rainax1/pyca/pyca.md

     @if (result == 7)  {

         "correct *\n", result cwriteln
-    ;;  "correct *\n", {result} cwriteln,    you can also wrap variable with curly braces if you need more readability ;;                                       it will not change output
+    ;;  "correct *\n", @result !fcwriteln,    you can also wrap variable with curly braces if you need more readability ;;                                       it will not change output

     } @else if (result ;= 6) {